qosf/qosf.org/qosf.org/qc_mentorship.md

 By pairing people with mentors we want to help them overcome these hurdles and create interesting projects, which will, in turn, will help others.

+Learn more about the story behind this program (and its predecessor) on [Michał Stęchły’s blog](https://www.mustythoughts.com/QC-Mentorship-Program-backstory.html).

 ## Timeline